Fish-MIP/FishMIP_extracting-data/Scripts/Creating_Mask_EEZs.md

 }
 ```

+### Applying raster creation function

-### Applying function to list containing all shapefiles
+We will apply the function we defined above to all the polygons
+contained within our shapefile.
+We can do this easily using the `map`
+function from the `purrr` package.

 ``` r
 #Split shapefile into regions prior to transforming into raster